techidaily/site-screen-mirror/source/_posts/how-to-do-realme-note-50-screen-sharing-drfone-by-drfone-android.md

 ![use Allshare Cast to turn on screen mirroring on Samsung Galaxy-](https://images.wondershare.com/drfone/others/Allshare%20Cast%2013.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/VxFUhesNCKo?si=Ti0ui6DXYP12sjSs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 In addition to that, the 16-megapixel camera and plenty of other features see to the health and fitness concerns as well.
 For the most effective solutions, find some awesome tips, tricks, instructions, and tutorials to derive the most out of your phone.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/c17xsnbinCQ?si=xHKslFgC3QbxY4qW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1.
 Why go for Screen Mirroring at All?